Muhteşem Yüzyıl

 Muhteşem Yüzyıl ([muhteˈʃem ˈjyzjɯl], lit.
-'Magnificent Century') is a Turkish historical fiction television series.
+'Magnificent Century') is a Turkish historical drama series.
 Written by Meral Okay and Yılmaz Şahin, it is based on the life of Ottoman Sultan Suleiman the Magnificent, the longest-reigning Sultan of the Ottoman Empire, and his wife Hürrem Sultan, a slave girl who became the first Ottoman Haseki Sultan.
-It also shines the light on the era known as the Sultanate of Women.
+It also sheds light on the era known as the Sultanate of Women.
 It was originally broadcast on Show TV and then transferred to Star TV.

 Plot

-The series follows the reign of Suleiman the Magnificent (r.
-1520–1566).
+The series follows the reign of Suleiman the Magnificent, the most renowned ruler of the Ottoman Empire.
+As his power and influence spread and grew, it impacted him and those within the imperial household: his friend and advisor, Pargalı Ibrahim Pasha; his mother, Hafsa Sultan, the first Valide sultan; his sister, Hatice Sultan; Mahidevran Sultan, the mother of Suleiman's eldest son; and Hürrem Sultan, the Haseki sultan of Suleiman.

-At age 26, Suleiman learns that his father has died and his own reign is about to begin.
-He is determined to build an empire more powerful than that of Alexander the Great and to render it invincible.
-Throughout his 46-year reign, his fame as the greatest warrior and ruler of his age will spread both East and West.
-With his companion Pargalı İbrahim, Suleiman will achieve great victories, making his name known in the Muslim World. İbrahim, who marries the Sultan's sister, is referred by the Sultan as his brother, friend, and advisor.
+Production

-Suleiman consolidates his power: Pargalı Ibrahim Pasha, as the Grand Vizier, reinforces the rule of law throughout the empire, meets foreign diplomats, and prepares for military campaigns.
-All this is set against the backdrop of tension between Christian Europe and the Ottoman Empire.
+The series was directed by The Taylan Brothers and produced by Timur Savcı, Turkish cinema, TV series and film producer.
+The series cost a total of 130 million Turkish liras, making it the most expensive project on Turkish television.

-The series also focuses on the relationships between members of the imperial household, with the former slave girl and eventual chief consort and wife Hürrem Sultan inevitably figuring prominently.
-Themes include the animosity between Haseki Hürrem Sultan and Mahidevran Sultan, mother of the Sultan's eldest son, the role of Hafsa Sultan, the valide sultan ("Sultan Mother"), and Hürrem's unsteady career from her initial rise while pregnant with Suleiman's son, through her subsequent falls and recoveries, and finally to her eventual return to grace.
+A 2,100 square-meter plateau was created for the production work that began 5 months before the first broadcast date, and a group of 30 sculptors and painters built exact replicas of the structures there.

 Spinoff

 The story begins 37 years after the death of Suleiman the Magnificent.
 It recounts the life of Mahpeyker Kösem Sultan, a female ruler of the Ottoman Empire through her sons and grandson.
-Safiye Hatun, the favorite concubine of Şehzade Murad, reappears in the spinoff, now the grandmother of Ahmed I and the Valide Sultan.
+Safiye Sultan, the favorite concubine of Şehzade Murad, reappears in the spinoff, now the grandmother of Ahmed I and the Valide Sultan.